Web Content Filter payload settings

 Specific Web Sites Only

-Add the websites you want to give access to.
+Add the websites that you want to give access to.
 Enter the URL of the website in the URL column.
 Enter the name for the bookmark in the Name column.
-To create a bookmark in a folder, enter the location of the folder in the Bookmark column.
-For example, create a bookmark in the Favourites folder by entering /Favourites/.
+The folder into which the bookmark should be added in Safari (for example, /Science/Geology/.
+If the folder doesn’t exist, the bookmark is added to the default bookmarks directory.

-Create customised settings to connect and authenticate to third-party content filters.
+Create customized settings to connect and authenticate to third-party content filters.

 Built-in or plug-in (plug-in must be used for macOS)